 - Medication management: Medications are often beneficial during addiction treatment and recovery, and professionals can help individuals learn to manage them.

 - Education: Learning about the disease of addiction and what to expect in recovery can be helpful in sustaining long-term abstinence.

-- Relapse prevention: Tools for spotting potential triggers and learning how to manage them going forward are important, as NIDA reports that drug addiction relapse rates are 40-60 percent.
-Relapse prevention programs as part of a complete treatment plan can help to minimize relapse.
+- Relapse prevention: Tools for spotting potential triggers and learning how to manage them going forward are important, as drug addiction relapse rates are 40-60%.3 Relapse prevention programs as part of a complete treatment plan can help to minimize relapse.

 - Support groups: Twelve-Step programs and other peer-based support groups can provide lasting encouragement and help with sustaining abstinence long-term, as groups are made up of similar individuals who can empathize and offer advice for recovery.

-- Transitional services: Sober living homes and other transitional programs can be helpful when a person leaves a treatment program and is not quite ready to re-enter society fully.
+- Transitional services: Sober living homes and other transitional programs can be helpful when a person leaves an inpatient treatment program for substance abuse and is not quite ready to re-enter society fully.
 These living environments provide stability and security in a drug-free setting so people have time for healthy habits to become ingrained.

-- Co-occurring disorders treatment: SAMHSA publishes that close to 8 million people in the United States battle both a substance use disorder and a mental illness.
-When both of these disorders are diagnosed in the same person at the same time, they are said to be co-occurring.
-During addiction treatment co-occurring disorders are managed in an integrated and simultaneous fashion by highly trained professionals.
+- Co-occurring disorders treatment: There are 9.5 million people in the U.S. who are struggling with an SUD and a mental health disorder at the same time.4 When both of these disorders are diagnosed in the same person at the same time, they are said to be co-occurring.
+In substance abuse treatment programs they are managed by trained professionals in an integrated and simultaneous fashion.